tabreturn/tabreturn.github.io/_posts/2021-06-22-thonny_and_py5.md

 rm openjdk-11+28_linux-x64_bin.tar.gz
 ```

-This extracts OpenJDK in your *thonny_py5* directory, alongside thonny:
+This extracts OpenJDK in your *thonny_py5* directory, alongside *thonny*:
 ```
 thonny_py5
 └─ jdk-11
 └─ thonny
 ```

-Enter this command that sets the Java environmental variable upon starting Thonny, so that your computer knows where to find Java when it runs your py5 programs/sketches:
+Enter the following command that sets the Java environmental variable upon starting Thonny -- so that your computer knows where to find Java when it runs your py5 programs/sketches:
 ```
 sed -i '2iexport JAVA_HOME=$PWD/../../jdk-11/' ./thonny/bin/thonny
 ```